 How Do Benzodiazepines Work?

-Though each addictive drug may have different effects, all create dependence in roughly the same way – by causing long-lasting changes in the brain’s ‘reward system’.
+Benzodiazepines are prescription drugs that cause long-lasting changes in the brain’s ‘reward system’ when taken for long periods of time.
 When a user takes benzodiazepines, they alter the levels of reward producing natural chemicals, such as dopamine and norepinephrine.
 Over time, the brain physically adapts so that it is unable to produce these chemicals on its own and becomes reliant on the drugs in order to feel normal.

 Benzodiazepines are different from other addictive substances such as heroin or cocaine as they don’t give the user an intense rush or buzz.
 Instead, the effects generally come on more gradually, giving the user a sensation of calm and sedation that can last for many hours.
 Like any drug, the more you take, the stronger the sensations are.
 However, more than other drugs, benzodiazepines can be the basis of low-level, functioning addictions, where the user treats the drug as a pharmaceutical medication, keeping the levels constantly ‘topped up’.